xingtingyang/adda/InstallingclAmdFft.md

+## Important note: `clAmdFft` (used by ADDA v.1.3b4) is no more available for download.
+However, [the most recent source of ADDA](../../) is already using its predecessor [clFFT](https://github.com/clMathLibraries/clFFT).
+Unfortunately, we have not yet completed the detailed procedure for its installation, but it should be similar to the one described below.
+See also [issue 204](https://github.com/adda-team/adda/issues/204). ##

 `clAmdFft` library provides the default way to perform the FFTs in OpenCL version of `ADDA`.
 This library already significantly outperforms the built-in Apple clFFT routines and is expected to develop further.
 Therefore, its use on any system with GPU is highly recommended.
 The following guidelines are based on `clAmdFft` version 1.10.274 (or 321).